MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 gsutil cp setup3.html gs://$BUCKET_NAME_1/
 ```

-In GCP Console You will see that files are encypted `The target object is encrypted by a customer-supplied encryption key.`
+In GCP Console You will see that files are encrypted `The target object is encrypted by a customer-supplied encryption key.`

 Delete local files, copy new files, and verify encryption